LP Gas Licenses for RV Dispensing & Repair

 - Gas equipment and appliance services, installation, and repair.

-Training is required for ALL employees whether they are qualifiers, and refresher training must be conducted at three-year intervals.
-Documentation must be retained on file.
+- Training is required for ALL EMPLOYEES whether they are qualifiers, and refresher training must be conducted at 3 year intervals.
+Documentation must be retained on business files.

-5) How do I sign up for the exam?
+- How do I sign up for the Master Qualifier or Qualifier exam?

 Click on the Florida Department of Agriculture and Consumer Services website.
 Create a login or use your previous login credentials.

 - What textbooks do I need for the LP Gas Master Qualifier or Qualifier exam?

 Purchase the Category 1, 3, 4, 5 and 6 exam materials (Package Price) Click Here.

 Books can be purchased separately: Click on the title for the price.